 - Structure: Rough Reinforced Concrete

-- Photographs: © Le Corbusier Archives © Fickr User elyullo © Flickr user electricputty © Tim Benton
+- Photographs: © Le Corbusier Archives © Flickr User elyullo © Flickr user electricputty © Tim Benton

 Sainte Marie de La Tourette Description

-Sainte-Marie de La Tourette is a monastery of the Dominican order in Eveux France, near Lyons.
+Sainte-Marie de La Tourette is a monastery of the Dominican order in Eveux, France, near Lyons.
 It is located in the country because it was an addition to the already existing part of the monastery to the North.
-The countryside location is out of the ordinary for monasteries, as they are typically located within a city’s boundaries; the site was originally intended as a school.
-Le Corbusier’s began in May, 1953 to design the building with sketches drawn at Arbresle, outlining the basic shape of the building and terrain of the site.
+The countryside location is out of the ordinary for monasteries, as they are typically located within a city’s boundaries; the site was initially intended as a school.
+Le Corbusier began in May 1953 to design the building with sketches drawn at Arbresle, outlining the basic shape of the building and the terrain of the site.
 La Tourette is considered one of the more important buildings of the late Modernist style.

-Le Corbusier was inspired by Le Thoronet, a Cystercian monastery in the South of France.
-The irregularly sloped site allowed the architect to explore a unique concept – the upside down city.
+Le Thoronet, a Cistercian monastery in the South of France, inspired Le Corbusier.
+The irregularly sloped site allowed the architect to explore a unique concept – the upside-down city.
 In that sense, the spaces are arranged in a non-traditional way.
-By raising the structure on pilotis that lets the terrain undulate at will, circulation was provided at the top of the structure.
-One enters and circulates downward through the building to reach the atrium and church, and the interior courtyard is reminiscent of monaslaries of the past.
-The green roof is broken up at the interior courtyard, with scattered planes of glass looking onto what appears to be the ruins of civilization.
-The design allows for maximum views as well as provided a secure, enclosed environment.
+Circulation was provided at the top of the structure by raising the structure on pilotis that let the terrain undulate at will.
+One enters and circulates down through the building to reach the atrium and church, and the interior courtyard is reminiscent of past monasteries.
+The green roof is broken up in the interior courtyard, with scattered planes of glass looking onto what appears to be the ruins of civilization.
+The design allows for maximum views as well as provides a secure, enclosed environment.

-To discover, to create a different, other architecture, unique and original in its essential nudity.
+To discover, to create a different, other architecture, unique and original in its essential nudity.– Le Corbusier2

-This is an efficient, machine of a building with its exposed painted ducts, yet is not overpowering in its overall design (for example, with the delicate screens exposed to the exterior of the building).
+This is an efficient machine of a building with its exposed painted ducts.
+Yet, it is not overpowering its overall design (for example, with the delicate screens exposed to the exterior of the building).

-Sunlight is sculpted to majestically render the spaces.
-Hues of stark red, yellow, and blue give a feeling of primacy in the most sacred spaces.
-The buildings contain a hundred sleeping rooms for teachers and students, study halls, a hall for work and one for recreation, a library and a refectory.
-Next comes the church where the monks carry on alone.
+Sunlight is sculpted to render the spaces majestically.
+Hues of stark red, yellow, and blue give a feeling of importance in the most sacred spaces.
+The buildings contain a hundred sleeping rooms for teachers and students, study halls, a hall for work, and recreation, a library, and a refectory.
+Next comes the church, where the monks carry on alone.

-At La Tourette many aspects of Corbusier’s developed architectural vocabulary are visible – the vertical brise-soleils used with effect in India, light-cannons piercing solid masonry walls, and window-openings separated by Modulor-controlled vertical divisions.
-In contrast with Ronchamp, the building does not crown and complement the site, but instead dominates the landscape composition.
-If there is harmony, it is in the finishes that in their roughness and near-brutality betray some empathy with the life of a monk.
-La Tourette makes no claim to the effete bourgeois lifestyle embodied at the Villa Savoye; its antecedents, if anything, are the Greek monasteries of Mount Athos and an almost mythological history.
-Today, the monastery serves as a study and research center – the Centre Thomas More, much like Le Corbusier originally intended it to be.
+At La Tourette, many aspects of Corbusier’s developed architectural vocabulary are visible – the vertical brise-soleils used with effect in India, light cannons piercing solid masonry walls, window-openings separated by Modulor-controlled vertical divisions.
+In contrast with Ronchamp, the building does not crown and complement the site but instead dominates the landscape composition.
+If there is harmony, it is in the finishes that, in their roughness and near-brutality, betray some empathy with the life of a monk.
+La Tourette does not claim the effete bourgeois lifestyle embodied at The Villa Savoye; its antecedents, if anything, are the Greek monasteries of Mount Athos and almost mythological history.
+Today, the sanctuary serves as a study and research center – the Centre Thomas More, much like Le Corbusier originally intended.